360 Degrees Feedback: Is it an Effective Method of Performance Evaluation?

 In the best-case scenario, 360-degree performance appraisal increases employee self-awareness, promotes transparency in communication, and boosts overall team performance.
 It’s a powerful tool that can help an organization design development plans and training strategies to help employees grow.
 As a result, the organization benefits as well.

-In the worst-case scenario, it can create tension, kill morale and motivation, and create an avenue for hatred among workers.
+In the worst-case scenario, it can create tension, kill morale and motivation, and open an avenue for hatred among workers.
 This can lead to an escalation of animosity, and employees might plot revenge against raters who scored them low.

 Without a doubt, 360-degree feedback takes a lot of work for it to be effective.
 However, one important aspect of any business layout is employee tracking.
 You want to monitor your employees to make sure they perform to their full potential.
 Traqq’s productivity tracking software simplifies the process for you as a HR executive, manager, or employer.
 You can assess each employee’s productivity level and use the data to identify and address weaknesses.